Pop Warner: Stanford

 During the 1925 season, Stanford lost just one PCC game (to Washington); California was finally defeated, 27–7.
 It was the first year of a new rivalry, with coach Howard Jones and the University of Southern California (USC) team.
 In their first game, at the Los Angeles Memorial Colosseum, Stanford scored twice in the first half but had to hold off the charging Trojans in a 13–9 win.
 Because of the loss to Washington, Warner's team was not invited to the Rose Bowl.

 Stanford won all its 1926 games, crushing California 41–7 and narrowly defeating USC 13–12.
 Warner's team was invited to the Rose Bowl to play Alabama.
 Like the game against the Fighting Irish, Stanford dominated but the result was a 7–7 tie.
 After the game, both teams were recognized as national champions by a number of publications.

 The 1927 season was one of underachievement and ultimate success.
 Stanford lost its third game to non-conference St. Mary's College.
 Stanford's next loss was against non-conference Santa Clara.
-The game against USC was a 13-to-13 tie.
+The game against USC was a 13–13 tie.